auspiciousdiviner/supybot/README.md

 supybot
 =======

-A repository of all the insignificant plugins I made for supylimnoria that deserve no respect or use whatsoever.
+A collection of supybot plugins I have made.